hubmapconsortium/gateway/hubmap-auth/README.md

 ## HuBMAP Auth Container

-This is the HuBMAP Auth service written in Python Flask served with uWSGI and Nginx in a docker container.
-All API access requests that require authentication and authorization will come to this gateway first.
+This is the HuBMAP Auth service written in Python Flask served with uWSGI application server in conjunction with Nginx (as reverse proxy) in a docker container.
+All HuBMAP API services requests that require authentication and authorization will come to this gateway first.

-### Application config
+### Flask config

-The application confiuration file `app.cfg` is located under `instance` folder.
+The Flask application confiuration file `app.cfg` is located under `instance` folder.
 You can read more about [Flask Instance Folders](http://flask.pocoo.org/docs/1.0/config/#instance-folders).
 In this config file, you can specify the following items:

 ````
 # App name and deployment URI